vani-1705/SnakeGame/README.md

 # 🐍 Advanced Snake Game using Python (Tkinter + Pygame)
+# GAME LOGIC:
+-In this snake game food placed in random places having random colors.
+-If snake eats food then snake size will increase.
+-U can move snake with buttons.
+-Snake pass through walls but if snake bites itself then snake died.
+-But there are 5 chances if snake died score will continue but snake size will decrease.
+-If 5 chances are over then game is over then u should restart the game.

+# GAME IDEA:
+This game idea came from nokia phones which resembles childhood memories with more features.

 This is a feature-rich **Snake Game** developed using **Python's Tkinter** for GUI and **Pygame** for sound.
 The game includes modern features like music, wrap-around walls, hearts (lives), colorful food, and smooth controls.